JoshBradshaw/joshbradshaw.github.io/_posts/2015-12-06-coop-guide-to-toronto.markdown

 ## Evening Activities and Nightlife

 1. Thursday Night at the Madison Avenue pub -- the Madison is a great University of Toronto hangout.
 It's divided into dozens of rooms, each of which presents a different aesthetic.
-The piano lounge is particularly fun.
+The piano lounge is particularly fun. $3.50 drinks.
 2. Einsteins open mic night (usually Wednesday) -- this event is hit and miss.
-If you're a musician it can be a fun place to play to a receptive crowd.
+If you're a musician it can be a fun place to play to a receptive crowd. $10 pitchers.
 3. Saturday night at the Horseshoe Tavern -- rock venue.
-The bands are consistently good.
+The bands are consistently good. $10+ cover and $5+ drinks.
 4. Saturday night at the Reservoir lounge -- a cozy venue with kickass swing band.
 This place usually attracts an older crowd, but it's an awesome place to spend the evening once you get tired of the U of T watering holes.
-Also a good date location (reserve a table in advance and go early).
+Also a good date location (reserve a table in advance and go early). $5 cover, $8 drinks.
 5. Green Room / Red Room / Pour Boy -- these are all owned by the same family and work by the same formula.
 Cheap drinks, cheap food that's pretty decent, nice atmosphere, and hit and miss service.
 6. Wednesday at the AGO -- free admission.
-Go with friends and visit a random cafe after.
+Go with friends and visit a random cafe after. $3 drinks, $6 meals.
 7. Climbing at Joe Rockheads / Boulderz / True North -- I love climbing and on of my work terms I got a Joe Rockheads membership.
-It was a great way to spend the evenings in the winter, especially because is was my 1A co-op and very few of my friends lived downtown and I couldn't go to the 19+ co-op meetup events.
+It was a great way to spend the evenings in the winter, especially because is was my 1A co-op and very few of my friends lived downtown and I couldn't go to the 19+ co-op meetup events. ~$40/month.
 8. Snakes and Lattes / Snakes and Lagers -- take a group of 4+ for the best experience.
 9. Hot Docs Cinema -- cool theater.
 10. TIFF cinema -- see a classic movie and tour the building.
 11. City Hall Observation Deck -- Amazing view.
 You can see to the far side of the Toronto Island looking south, and past the edge of the city looking North.
 The deck is enclosed only by metal bars, with no glass, so it's a photographer's paradise.
+FREE.
 12. Events at MARS -- there are lots of different tech talks and groups that meet at MARS.
 This can be a great way to score a free lunch if you work in a nearby hospital ;).
 13. Axe Throwing -- this is awesome, but expensive.
 If your company has a co-op committee or a social events committee try to get them to pay for this event.
-14.

 ## Weekend Activities